MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-production-order-posting.md

 description: 'Similar to assembly order posting, the consumed components and the used machine time are converted and output as the produced item when the production order is finished.'
 author: brentholtorf
 ms.topic: conceptual
-ms.devlang: na
+ms.devlang: al
-ms.tgt_pltfrm: na
-ms.workload: na
 ms.search.keywords: null
 ms.date: 06/08/2021
 ms.author: bholtorf
+ms.service: dynamics-365-business-central
 ---
-# <a name="design-details-production-order-posting"></a>Design Details: Production Order Posting
+# Design Details: Production Order Posting
 Similar to assembly order posting, the consumed components and the used machine time are converted and output as the produced item when the production order is finished.
 For more information, see [Design Details: Assembly Order Posting](design-details-assembly-order-posting.md).
 However, the cost flow for assembly orders is less complex, especially because assembly cost posting only occurs once and therefore does not generate work-in-process inventory.